Makeover Documentation

 (because of removing the makeover local extension template.

-use the Visual Indicators feature of the Business Rules template, then my entry
+the Visual Indicators feature of the Business Rules template, then my

-dynamically adding controls to your window.
-It uses a property called
+effect by dynamically adding controls to your window.
+It uses a property

-you only need to do this in the EXE app.
-Go to the Makeover Global Extension, to
+then you only need to do this in the EXE app.
+Go to the Makeover Global

 Requires Makeover version 2.81 or later.